consiglionazionaledellericerche/jscontact-tools/README.md

     CLIENTPIDMAP
     XML

 5. An unmatched parameter is converted into an entry of an object `vCardParams` map.
 The following unmatched parameters are considered:
    PID
    GROUP

-7. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.
+6. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.

-8. Default values for the configuration properties are:
+7. Default values for the configuration properties are:

     - `customTimeZonesPrefix = "tz"`
     - `setCardMustBeValidated = true`
     - `setAutoIdsProfile = true`
     - `setPropIds = false`
     - `setAutoFullAddress = true`
     - `setVoiceAsDefaultPhoneFeature = true`
     - `convertGenderToSpeakToAs = true`

-9. The sex information of the GENDER property can be mapped to the SpeakToAs object if GRAMMATICAL-GENDER is missing and if the `convertGenderToSpeakToAs` configuration value is set to true as in the following:
+8. The sex information of the GENDER property can be mapped to the SpeakToAs object if GRAMMATICAL-GENDER is missing and if the `convertGenderToSpeakToAs` configuration value is set to true as in the following:

    GENDER SpeakToAs.grammaticalGender
    M male
    F female
    O animate
    N neuter
    U SpeakToAs = null

-10. Where a language is required to represent a localization and the language is not specified, `en` is used by default to set the mapping configuration parameter `defaultLanguage`.
+9. Where a language is required to represent a localization and the language is not specified, `en` is used by default to set the mapping configuration parameter `defaultLanguage`.

-11. Regardless of their positions inside the vCard, properties mapped as Anniversary objects appear in the following order:
+10. Regardless of their positions inside the vCard, properties mapped as Anniversary objects appear in the following
+    order:

     1. BDAY (BIRTHDATE)
     2. DEATHDAY (DEATHDATE)
     3. ANNIVERSARY

-12. Regardless of their positions inside the vCard, properties mapped as PersonalInfo objects appear in the following order:
+11. Regardless of their positions inside the vCard, properties mapped as PersonalInfo objects appear in the following
+    order:

     1. HOBBY
     2. INTEREST
     3. EXPERTISE

-13. Regardless of their positions inside the vCard, properties mapped as MediaResource objects appear in the following order:
+12. Regardless of their positions inside the vCard, properties mapped as MediaResource objects appear in the following
+    order:

     1. PHOTO
     2. SOUND
     3. LOGO

-14. Regardless of their positions inside the vCard, properties mapped as CalendarResource objects appear in the following order:
+13. Regardless of their positions inside the vCard, properties mapped as CalendarResource objects appear in the following order:

     1. CALURI
     2. FBURL

-15. Regardless of their positions inside the vCard, properties mapped as LinkResource objects appear in the following order:
+14. Regardless of their positions inside the vCard, properties mapped as LinkResource objects appear in the following
+    order:

     1. URL
     2. CONTACT-URI

-16. Regardless of their positions inside the vCard, properties mapped as DirectoryResource objects appear in the following order:
+15. Regardless of their positions inside the vCard, properties mapped as DirectoryResource objects appear in the following order:

     1. SOURCE
     2. ORG-DIRECTORY

-17. Regardless of their positions inside the vCard, properties mapped as Title objects appear in the following order:
+16. Regardless of their positions inside the vCard, properties mapped as Title objects appear in the following order:

     1. TITLE
     2. ROLE

-18. The order of conversion of the HOBBY, INTEREST, EXPERTISE and ORG-DIRECTORY elements is based on the values of the INDEX parameter

-19. If an ADR element doesn't include the LABEL parameter, based on the value of mapping configuration parameter `setAutoFullAddress`, the full address results from the newline-delimited concatenation of the non-empty address components.
+17. If an ADR element doesn't include the LABEL parameter, based on the value of mapping configuration parameter `setAutoFullAddress`, the full address results from the newline-delimited concatenation of the non-empty address components.

-20. Categories appear in the "keywords" map according to the values of the PREF parameter of the CATEGORIES properties.
+18. Categories appear in the "keywords" map according to the values of the PREF parameter of the CATEGORIES properties.

-21. Members appear in the "members" map according to the values of the PREF parameter of the MEMBER properties.
+19. Members appear in the "members" map according to the values of the PREF parameter of the MEMBER properties.

-22. JSContact UTCDateTime type is mapped to Java Calendar.
+20. JSContact UTCDateTime type is mapped to Java Calendar.

-23. Media type information of `MediaResource` objects is automatically detected when the MEDIATYPE parameter is missing.
+21. Media type information of `MediaResource` objects is automatically detected when the MEDIATYPE parameter is missing.

-24. A custom time zone (i.e. a time zone including non-zero minutes or non-IANA time zone) is transformed into a `customTimeZones` map entry whose key is prefixed the configuration property `customTimeZonesPrefix` concatenated with an incremental positive integer (e.g. "\tz1")
+22. A custom time zone (i.e. a time zone including non-zero minutes or non-IANA time zone) is transformed into a `customTimeZones` map entry whose key is prefixed the configuration property `customTimeZonesPrefix` concatenated with an incremental positive integer (e.g. "\tz1")

-25. The VCARD parameter DERIVED is ignored.
+23. The VCARD parameter DERIVED is ignored.

-26. The TZ and GEO properties can be associated to an ADR property by grouping them together through the group construct.
+24. The TZ and GEO properties can be associated to an ADR property by grouping them together through the group construct.

 ### Conversion Profiles from vCard to JSContact Card